 The difference in IVF treatment from woman to woman is dosage and timing.

-The largest problem facing women with low AMH levels seeking IVF is that existing hormone therapy cannot improve low AMH levels.
-In fact, stimulated IVF cycles have proven to lower AMH levels and egg pick-up rates in these women over subsequent cycles.
+The most significant problem facing women with low AMH levels seeking IVF is that existing hormone therapy cannot improve low AMH levels.
+Stimulated IVF cycles have proven to lower AMH levels and egg pick-up rates in these women over subsequent cycles.

 “The ideal stimulation for (low AMH) patients remains a great challenge for the clinician, within the limits of our pharmaceutical quiver,” concludes a large 2007 study.